 Theme availability and variety

 WooCommerce has access to thousands of themes through the WordPress platform, offering a great range of design options to fit any eCommerce store’s needs.
+In addition, WooCommerce provides a wide selection of free themes, making it a cost-effective option compared to Shopify, which has only a few free themes available.
 Some noteworthy themes offered by WooCommerce include:

 These themes provide a range of features and customization options to optimize your online store.

-In contrast, Shopify offers more than 100 themes, with premium options available.
-While this may seem like a limited selection compared to WooCommerce, the themes offered by Shopify are polished and designed to integrate seamlessly with the platform, ensuring a consistent and professional look for your online store.
+In contrast, Shopify offers more than 220 themes, including both free and premium options.
+While this may seem like a limited selection compared to WooCommerce, the themes offered by Shopify are polished and built specifically for the platform, ensuring a consistent and professional look for your online store.

 Customizing eCommerce experience